PiPc2/freedombone/code-of-conduct.md

 This is not a big project and so there is no division of labor or special enforcement committee or bureaucratic process.

+If your concern is something which is suitable for public discussion then raise it in one of the chat rooms mentioned above.
+Be mindful to do so in a polite and considerate manner.
+Hostile communication towards anyone raising concerns publicly will be considered a code of conduct violation.

-Complaints should be made in private to bob@freedombone.net, preferably via XMPP/Conversations with OMEMO enabled but you can also use the same address for email correspondence.
+Private complaints should be sent to bob@freedombone.net, preferably via XMPP/Conversations with OMEMO enabled but you can also use the same address for email correspondence.
 If you're using email and have GPG capability the public key [can be found here](./support.html).
 XMPP messages are likely to get the quickest response.

 ## In case of violations